ufjschool/ob-s14/drafts/second/Off the Grid.md

 Gainesville Regional Utilities, or GRU, brought the city national attention with the nation’s first solar Feed-in-Tariff program on Feb.
 5, 2009.
 Byerly, as an Alachua County Commissioner, didn’t have any involvement in the plan.
 Gainesville county commissioners suspended the program this year.

-It modeled itself after the successful FiT plans in Europe where companies bid on solar energy contracts, generate electricity and sell back excess power back to the power utility.
+It modeled itself after the successful FiT plans in Europe where companies bid on solar energy contracts, generate electricity and sell excess power back to the power utility.
 In theory, it would be a boon for Gainesville.
 In practice, it was the ‘ole college try.

 The tariff was designed to supersede an expected power shortage.
 It also intended to minimize costs, promote energy-efficient practices and create jobs, according to a Harvard study.
 That didn’t happen because of several reasons.
-The study outlined one key issue of out-of-state companies bidding on larger contracts, which took up too much of the allotted power and cash payouts intended for Gainesville citizens who could only muster smaller contracts.
+The study outlined one key issue of out-of-state companies bidding on larger contracts, which took up too much of the allotted power and cash payouts intended for Gainesville citizens who could only muster smaller bids.
 Big money ended up killing the pioneer program in an industry that has gained traction in the city.

 “The feed-in-tariff I thought was a great way to encourage and incentivize solar use and production, and disperse some of GRU’s energy production to off grid instead of burning coal or biomass,” Byerly says.
 “It was of negligible cost to the taxpayers and really expanded production of solar energy in the Gainesville area.
 There’s some job growth in the industry in that area now.
 I’m sorry to hear that they’re not continuing that.”

 ***

 Stevens doesn’t have to worry about bureaucratic bologna.
 He represents one end of the off-the-grid spectrum.
-He’s not doing in preparation for Armageddon.
+He’s not doing it in preparation for Armageddon.
 He’s strictly about environmental preservation.
 Many people like my family, especially in today’s buzzword crazy culture, have some sort of solar panels on their roof generating power to eventually decrease utility costs.
 It’s solar-grid tied.

 Byerly, Griggs and Irwin are independent of GRU, but still use more energy than Stevens who’s independent of just about everybody.
 He hasn’t had working electricity at Finca Mycol for seven to eight years.
-Volunteers come and go helping him tend to the various problems.
+Volunteers come and go helping him tend to the compound's various problems.
 They come mainly from the Worldwide Opportunities on Organic Farms, which pair volunteers with host farms.
 Stevens could write a book of the mistakes he’s made.
 They don’t teach off the grid living in school.

 I ask Stevens why go to such great lengths for his energy independence.
 His family members besides his younger sister have deemed him too far out of the way to visit.
 He can go the energy-efficient fluorescent light bulb route with all the cliché “green practices.”
 He can adopt the off-the-grid practices of somebody like Byerly.
 He chooses not too.
 The original $42,000 has paid itself off over and over.

 That’s not why though.
 He takes me to another living quarters that doubles as his office.
 There’s a chalkboard that lists his “daily thangs” to do.
 There’s a mattress on the floor and a small van connected to the outdoor room.

 He points to a black and white poster tacked to the wall.
 Stevens purchased the poster at a talk given by the Beehive Collective at Gainesville’s Civic Media Center.
-The group is a “wildly motivated, all-volunteer, activist arts collective dedicated to cross-pollinating the grassroots by creating collaborative, anti-copyright images for use as educational and organizing tools,” according to its website.
+The group verbosely describes itself as a “wildly motivated, all-volunteer, activist arts collective dedicated to cross-pollinating the grassroots by creating collaborative, anti-copyright images for use as educational and organizing tools,” on its website.

 The poster depicts a forest overtaken by industry with semis extracting coal atop a mountain, factories blowing smoke in the background and an industrialized city mitigating the damage by carrying out cliché green practices.
 To some, celebrating Earth Day is enough, but that’s just the beginning for Stevens.